lightster/.dotfiles/README.md

  - Do Not Show Amphetamine in Dock
  - Disable all notifications except for automatic session end
  - Icon: Coffee Cup

-# Flux

- - Set wake up time
- - Use location to set coordinates

 ## Window Tidy